-With all the divergent diets out there – allergy restrictive, candida, banting, low calorie, high fat, no fat, no calorie – it’s a great relief that one can still have a little bit of chocolate!
+With all the different diets out there – allergy restrictive, candida, banting, low calorie, high fat, no fat, no calorie – it’s a great relief that one can still have a little bit of chocolate!
 Coconut oil is a solid at cooler temperatures – so when it’s mixed in with other things, it gives us the illusion that we’re eating something off the naughty list.

 Dark chocolate and cacao powder are rich in anti-oxidants and flavonoids.
 So while eating your coconut oil chocolate desserts – think on this: they help fight the effects of aging (a HUGE winner there!), strengthens our blood vessels, lowers our blood pressure (bonus) and cholesterol (double bonus).

-This is practically a win win situation!!
+This is practically a win-win situation!!
 Cacao powder is one of the highest anti-oxidant foods known to man!
-But there is always a catch.
-It is only when it is in its raw state that it is such a super food.
+But there is always a catch; it is only when it is in its raw state that it is such a superfood.
 When it hasn’t been excessively heated, melted or had anything added to it and it is in its raw state – that’s when it is at its best.

 There is hope for chocoholics everywhere!
-So if you’d like to think of this, as you, enriching your body with a super food, rather than a naughty dessert – be my guest!
+So if you’d like to think of this, as you, enriching your body with a superfood, rather than a naughty dessert – be my guest!
 It does good to the body as well as gives us a dessert fix.

 Dark Chocolate Coconut Squares

 6 cups shredded coconut